-- We must hold more than one emergency contact number for each pupil where reasonably possible. - We must provide local authorities with the information required when removing a child from the school roll. - We will inform the Trust if a child is missing from education. - We must follow their Local Safeguarding Children Partnership procedures for notifying if a child goes missing from education.
+- We must hold more than one emergency contact number for each pupil where reasonably possible. - We must provide local authorities with the information required when removing a child from the school roll. - We will inform the Trust if a child is frequently absent from education or absent for log periods - We must follow their Local Safeguarding Children Partnership procedures for notifying if a child is absent from education frequently or for long periods.

-4.14 Safeguarding concerns about staff including supply and contractors
+4.13 Safeguarding concerns about staff including supply and contractors